cfn368/on_site_datacenter_mdl/README.md

 Run in order:

 1. `1_input.ipynb` — fetches variation patterns from Energi Data Service and writes them to `variation_patterns/`.
 Requires internet access and the `ET-eds-api` package.
-2. `2_model.ipynb` — loads inputs, runs the single LP, prints the KK vs VE comparison, and saves the VE solution to `runs/`.
-Solves in seconds.
+2. `2_model.ipynb` — loads inputs, runs KK, VE (LP), and VEGAS (LP + MILP), prints the three-way cost comparison, and saves solutions to `runs/`.
+VE solves in seconds; VEGAS adds ~1–2 minutes for the MILP dispatch stage.
 3. `3_time_series.ipynb` — loads the cached solution and produces dispatch and battery figures for VE, the KK hourly profile showing the planned outage window, and a weekly curtailment plot split by wind and solar.
 4. `4_cases.ipynb` — runs both models across years (2022–2025) and on-site fractions (25/50/75 %) and prints the results table.